 Travis Holoway & Rodney Williams // Founders of SoLo Funds

-SoLo Funds is a mobile lending exchange that connects lenders and borrowers for the purpose of providing more affordable access to loans under $1,000.
-SoLo was created to disintermediate the predatory payday lending system.
-Today, SoLo is one of the fastest growing fintech companies in the country.
+SoLo Funds is a mobile lending exchange that connects lenders and borrowers to provide more affordable access to loans under $1,000.
+The company was founded in 2018 by Travis Holoway and Rodney Williams in response to the high cost and predatory practices of payday lenders.

 Dan Lammot // Founder of threshold.world

 Dan is a serial entrepreneur and ocean advocate, Dan is the co-founder and CEO of threshold.world and brings over a decade of leadership experience in the non-profit technology sector.

 Dan and Lina Pérez co-founded threshold.world with the goal of delivering and evolving a new generation of impact technology that leaves things better than they found them.

 Earlier in his career, Dan co-founded and was CEO of roundCorner, a leading solution provider of enterprise nonprofit fundraising and grant management solutions, which was acquired by Salesforce.org in 2019.